 Behind many great works are stories of vision and foresight.
 Others are credited to incredible hard work and deliberate effort.
 And yet other creations, both great and and maybe just slightly pleasing, come out of desperation from abject failure.
-Like this coffee cake.
+Like the coffee cake above.

 The week prior to this creation, I had excitedly baked up a strawberry bread recipe using some of the first strawberries of the season and real buttermilk.
 After being convinced that my milk and lemon juice substitute was a bum deal, I ponied up for real buttermilk from the grocery store and was excited for it to change my baking forever.
 And it might have if not for one small mistake.